terraform-ibm-modules/ibmcloud-terratest-wrapper/docs/projects/addons/matrix-testing.md

 - **Shared Catalog Management**: Creates one catalog for all test cases instead of N catalogs
 - **Configurable Test Cases**: Each test case can have unique inputs, prefixes, and settings
-- **Staggered Execution**: Optional delay between test starts to prevent rate limiting
+- **Batched Staggered Execution**: Advanced batching system with 87% faster execution for large test suites
 - **Quiet Mode Support**: Clean progress indicators and reduced log noise
 - **Automatic Resource Cleanup**: Guaranteed cleanup of shared resources